-Public Transport Victoria (PTV) will collect, use, store and disclose Personal Information and Health Information in accordance with the Information Privacy Principles (IPPs) set out in the Privacy and Data Protection Act 2014 (Vic) (Privacy and Data Protection Act) and the Health Privacy Principles (HPPs) set out in the Health Records Act 2001 (Vic) (Health Records Act).
+Public Transport Victoria (PTV) will collect, use, store and disclose personal information and health information in accordance with Information Privacy Principles (IPPs) set out in the Privacy and Data Protection Act 2000 (Vic) (PDP Act) and the Health Privacy Principles (HPPs) and the Health Records Act 2001 (Vic).

 Types of Information